 Verify Docker and Docker Compose are installed:

-bashsudo docker run --rm hello-world
+sudo docker run --rm hello-world docker compose version

 Expected output includes:

-Docker Compose version v2.x.x
+Hello from Docker!
+Docker Compose version v5.1.3

 Step 3 — Configure DNS and firewall rules